 • Slumber party every night with Cade in our murphy bed

-• The projection show on Cinderella's castle
+• Noise contests with Callie• The projection show on Cinderella's castle

 • Sharing a late night laugh with my mom and Nikki about Cade's magic potion